blackstrype/quarkus-microservices-training/labs/smart_city_keycloak_setup_instructions.md

 - **Client Scopes:** It defines a custom scope called `station-service-access`.
 The `train-line-service` is configured to request this scope by default.
 When it authenticates, Keycloak will issue an access token that includes this scope, signaling that the `train-line-service` is authorized to access the `station-service`.

+- **Groups:** In our case, it provides pre-configured role-mappings, such that any users that are members inherit the role-mapping.

 By importing this file, you are automating the entire security setup, allowing you to focus on developing the microservices themselves.

 2.  **Run Keycloak with Podman**